KentStateWeb/rwd/_posts/2016-04-01-week11-preview.md

 ### Layout/Media Queries Assignment

-Remember that I've pushed back the due date on this assignment to Tuesday, Nov.
-10. The assignment will be due at the beginning of class.
-Please come in and work with me on Monday or Tuesday if you need any additional help.
+This assignment will be due at the beginning of class.
+Please come in and work with me on Monday or Tuesday if you need any additional help, as this will be your most challenging CodePen assignment yet.

-<a href="http://rwdkent.com/class/assignments/layout" class="button small">View Layout/Media Query Assignment</a>
+<a href="http://rwdkent.com/class/assignments/layout2" class="button small">View Layout/Media Queries 2 Assignment</a>

 ### HTML Content Wireframes

-In this assignment, you'll be creating interactive wireframes to show the content and layout elements of your website prototypes in the browser.
+In the last class, we started creating interactive wireframes to show the content and layout elements of your website prototypes in the browser.
 Remember, these don't have to look pretty just yet!

-This is part of your group project, and it's due at the start of class on the 10th.
-You'll have a few minutes to update your group repositories and get it turned in.
+You should be working on this assignment, but it isn't due until April 12.

 <a href="http://rwdkent.com/class/assignments/wireframes" class="button small">View HTML Wireframes Assignment</a>